 Students are involved in personal and social interactions all day long.
 Social behavior is tied to the health of the body and the brain.
-Social relationships are tied to emotion, you cannot separate learning and emotion.
-Great teaching embraces the intellectual, physical, social and emotional child.
-Fostering positive connection between everyone in the classroom is paramount to success.
+Social relationships are bound to emotion, you cannot separate learning and emotion.
+Excellent teaching embraces the intellectual, physical, social, and emotional child.
+Fostering positive connections between everyone in the classroom is paramount to success.

 - Taking time to teach and reinforce social intelligence skills is well worth the time and effort.
 Help kids get a clear picture of the type of person they would like to be and identify the behaviors that will help them get there.

 - Nourishing relationships benefit both health and learning.
-Toxic relationships slowly poisons the body.
+Toxic relationships slowly poison the body.

-- Positive social experience = releases serotonin (feel good hormone that assists in memory storage)
+- Positive social experience = releases serotonin (a feel-good hormone that assists memory storage)

-- Negative social experience = release of cortisol (not good for learning)
+- Negative social experience = release of cortisol (not beneficial for learning)

 - Taking time to teach and reinforce social and emotional skills is well worth the time and effort.
 Help kids get a clear picture of the type of person they would like to be and identify the behaviors that will help them get there.